- Name: Hong Da Bin

 DPR REM for Rolling Stone India, October 2018

-As a consequence, Her is based on LIVE’s love-stories experiences, but is also a mirror of the relation toward love, to the relationships the artist’s generation have.
+As a consequence, Her is based on LIVE’s love-stories experiences, but is also a mirror of what love is for the artist’s generation, What love is for people from DPR LIVE’s generation.

 “Before, back then, our parents used to have letters and shit, dating.
 Nowadays it’s just [social media], you meet at the club… But I wanted to really bring romance to that.
 Because that’s like us right now.
 That’s how we get down, right?
 So I wanted to make it relatable to both genders and I think it came out the way I wanted it to.”